-· Via the TX port together with a VE.Direct TX digital output cable.
-Also see the TX port settings [25] chapter for more details.
+- · Via the load output terminals. - · Via the TX port together with a VE.Direct TX digital output cable.
+Also see the TX port settings [24] chapter for more details.

 The streetlight algorithm is always applied in conjunction with the settings as configured in the Load output menu: